edgardcypher/AdressBook-Java-AWT/README.md

 # AdressBook-Java-AWT

-Showcase your GitHub (repo's) success with these static buttons featuring links to your GitHub repo or profile page and up-to-date watch, fork, and follower counts.

-To get started, checkout https://ghbtns.com!
+manage your adresses with this application written in java by using awt trchnology

 Bug tracker

 Have a bug?
-Please create an issue here on GitHub at https://github.com/mdo/github-buttons/issues.
+Please create an issue here on GitHub at https://github.com/edgardcypher/AdressBook-Java-AWT/issues.

 Development